rabbicse/microservices/documentation/kubernetes.md

 ip route show # Look for a line starting with "default via"
 ```

+> [!IMPORTANT]
+> Before go to next steps the following criteria must be satisfied.
+> - Worker nodes must be ready!
+> - Need to make sure network connectivity between cluster nodes!
+> - kubectl, kubelet and kubeadm must be installed and enabled

-### Initializing your control-plane node
+### Initialize control-plane node (Master Node only)
 To initialize the control-plane node run:

 ```
 kubeadm init <args>
 ```

-### Considerations about apiserver-advertise-address and ControlPlaneEndpoint
-While `--apiserver-advertise-address` can be used to set the advertise address for this particular control-plane node's API server, `--control-plane-endpoint` can be used to set the shared endpoint for all control-plane nodes.

-`--control-plane-endpoint` allows both IP addresses and DNS names that can map to IP addresses.
+While `--apiserver-advertise-address` can be used to set the advertise address for this particular control-plane node's API server, `--control-plane-endpoint` can be used to set the shared endpoint for all control-plane nodes. `--control-plane-endpoint` allows both IP addresses and DNS names that can map to IP addresses.
 Please contact your network administrator to evaluate possible solutions with respect to such mapping.
 Here is an example mapping:

 `192.168.0.193 cluster-endpoint`

 Where `192.168.0.193` is the IP address of this node and `cluster-endpoint` is a custom DNS name that maps to this IP.
 This will allow you to pass `--control-plane-endpoint=cluster-endpoint` to kubeadm init and pass the same DNS name to kubeadm join.
 Later you can modify `cluster-endpoint` to point to the address of your load-balancer in an high availability scenario.
 Turning a single control plane cluster created without `--control-plane-endpoint` into a highly available cluster is not supported by kubeadm.
 So write the following command.
 ```
 sudo kubeadm init --pod-network-cidr=192.168.0.0/16 --cri-socket=/var/run/containerd/containerd.sock --v=5
 ```